96 Results

 • Chemical Processing

-Materials Testing Laboratories: Nadcap Audit Criteria Review
+Aero Structure Assembly: Nadcap Audit Criteria Review

-Get a 10% discount by registering for a public session of this course along with our Nadcap Audit Preparation eLearning.
-This Nadcap Audit Criteria Review course is also available as private training, where you can similarly bundle it with our Nadcap Audit Preparation eLearning.
-Contact PRI Training to find out more.
-Nadcap Audit Criteria Review: Materials Testing provide a complete overview of Nadcap requirements related to the Materials Testing Laboratories (MTL) audit.
-Topics include an introduction to Nadcap and Nadcap audits, top nonconformances (NCRs), NCR categories and groupings, NCR reports, the AC7101 Audit Criteria series, and current requirements and interpretations from the task group.
-Also covered are audit preparation and audit procedures.
-Learning Objectives By the end of this training, you will be able to: Explain the structure and format of a Nadcap Materials Testing Laboratories audit.
-Demonstrate an understanding of the AC7101 Audit Criteria series used during a Materials Testing Laboratories audit.
+Contact PRI Training for a 10% discount when you register for this course combined with our Nadcap Audit Preparation eLearning.
+Nadcap Audit Criteria Review: Aero Structure Assembly provides a complete overview of requirements related to the Aero Structure Assembly audit, with a focus on technical aspects.
+Topics include an introduction to Nadcap and Nadcap audits, top nonconformances (NCRs), NCR categories and groupings, NCR reports, the AC7135 Audit Criteria series and supplemental checklists, and current requirements and interpretations from the task group.
+Also covered are how to prepare for an audit and what occurs during an audit.
+Learning Objectives By the end of this training, you will be able to: Present the structure and format of a Nadcap Aero Structure Assembly audit.
+Demonstrate an understanding of all sections of the AC7135 Audit Criteria series and supplemental checklists.
 Review common findings and provide examples of how to meet the audit requirements.
-Who Should Attend Any person new to or currently involved with Nadcap Materials Testing audits will benefit from this course.
+Who Should Attend Any person new to or currently involved with Nadcap Aero Structure Assembly audits will benefit from this course.
 Course Delivery Courses are created by industry-specific subject matter experts.
 PRI instructors have years of industry and auditing experience with an established background in the subjects they teach.
 In Person Instructor Led Courses are taught on site by well-qualified, experienced PRI instructors.
 Virtual Instructor Led Online training sessions are taught live by PRI instructors.
-“Course information was very pivotal with an audit coming in the near future.”
-This course has been developed and delivered by the Performance Review Institute (PRI) are pre-qualified by Probitas Authentication as meeting the AS9104/3A Continuing Professional Development requirements for AS9100, AS9110, and AS9120 auditor re-authentication.

-51 - 91 of 91 Results
+51 - 96 of 96 Results